DRIVEN BASE

 indicator Score Weighting Evaluation Method

-Consolidated operating profit 70% Evaluation based on degree of achievement of fiscal year target
+ROIC 20% Evaluation based on degree of achievement of fiscal year targets

-Sustainability scor 10% Evaluation based on overall achievement of fiscal year targets for addressing the following priority issues in the Company’s sustainability management
+Sustainability score 20% Evaluation based on overall achievement of fiscal year targets for addressing the following priority issues in the Company’s sustainability management

 Method for Determining Compensation

-The Board of Directors has passed a resolution on the total amount of compensation for the current fiscal year and a resolution to entrust decisions on individual compensation to the Executive Nomination and Remuneration Council.
+The Board of Directors has passed a resolution on the total amount of compensation for fiscal 2024, which is within the scope of compensation established by a resolution of the General Meeting of Shareholders.
+The Board has also passed a resolution to entrust decisions on individual compensation amounts to the Executive Nomination and Remuneration Council.
+This council determines individual compensation based on consideration of the officer compensation system, corporate performance, the responsibilities and achievements of the member of the Board, and conformance with the Board-approved policy on determining compensation.

 Compensation for Audit & Supervisory Board members is determined through a consensus of members and set within the total amount approved by resolution at the General Meeting of Shareholders.